Judges Postcards: 1950 onwards

 Fred’s daughter Marjorie inherited the company, which was kept going through the quiet years of the 1950s mainly by the efforts of Ernest Bartholomew.
 The first 200 of the “C” series are older negatives with colour applied and printed on a rotaprint machine from about 1954.
 The first postmarked date of a “C” series card recorded is April, 1957.
 Again new investment in a German colour printing machine in 1960 and an offset litho machine in 1964 led to a rise in fortunes for the company.
 The main series of now sepia tone and black and white cards was continued with the colour series running alongside for a number of years.
 Evidence for this can be seen in the images of 30770 and C350, (30770 and C350 Pony Trekkers Elan Valley) which were clearly both taken on the same date about 1966.

 Litone black-and-white printing was introduced for some customer preferences in 1957 and eventually black and white replaced the sepia until colour became the norm.
-Gradually a niche market was carved out with Judges continuing to trade on its past reputation producing high quality cards of the more select tourist locations and increasingly batches of cards to specific order for many unusual organisations but primarily religious locations.
+Gradually a niche market was carved out with Judges continuing to trade on its past reputation producing high quality cards of the more select tourist locations and increasingly batches of cards to specific order for multiple organisations but primarily religious locations.
 Modern cards exist of small villages, country houses, retirement homes etc. Disaster did though almost strike in the early 1980s.
 The company was purchased by Peter Pugh of Burwood Ltd who were the selling agents for the Francis Frith Collection.
 However, the failure of an unrelated venture led to the company being placed in the hands of the receiver on 31 January 1984.
 Disaster though was averted and the company reformed as Judges Postcards Limited with the Wolford Family and former director Ernest C. Bartholomew taking control.
 Since then the company has developed from a niche producer, continuing producing cards to special order, but now producing larger quantities of cards of larger tourist locations for general sale and also developing cards of general interest such as the Thomas the Tank Engine Series.
 In 1995 postcards were only 30% of the company’s turnover and the percentage has decreased further since then.

 Judges have continued to be produced for over 100 years, and have produced about 32,000 main series sepia tone and black and white cards, 800+ London cards, 800+ 4- main series multi-views, 500+ pre main series, 1000+ other non standard and serrated calendar cards, a series of 1,500+ “A” series black and white modern cards, as well as a continuing series of approaching 40,000 “C” series colour cards.